-HARTFORD -- In this Healthier Connection report, brought to you by Hartford HealthCare, their new Bone and Joint Institute is making a difference in patient’s lives.
+HARTFORD -- A new bone and joint institute is making a difference in patient’s lives.

 “I walked a lot at lunchtime every day and after work as well.
 I started getting a little limp and it started getting more progressed,” said Laurie Aparo, of New Britain.